Skip to content

 Run and interact with your first agent

-Now that you've configured your environment properly you're ready to run your first agent! eliza comes with a number of characters that you can interact with by prompting or that can autonomously perform tasks like tweeting.
+Now that you've configured your environment, you're ready to run your first agent! eliza has several characters you can interact with by prompting or through autonomous tasks like tweeting.
 This guide relies on the Dobby character for its minimal setup requirements.
-Other agents, particularly those that handle tweets, would necessitate additional steps, such as X login and similar information.

 {